dd010101/vyos-jenkins/readme.md

 List of required packages and their Jenkinsfile:

+Some packages (`wide-dhcpv6`) are broken right now, that's why fork `https://github.com/dd010101/vyos-build.git` is required.
+Until they are fixed.

 Some packages aren't in the VyOS repositories at all (`python3-inotify`), that's why `https://github.com/dd010101/vyos-missing.git` is required.